Robust and Minimally Invasive Watermarking for EaaS: Experiments and Analyses

 \subsection{Experimental Settings}

-\textbf{Datasets. } We select four popular NLP datasets as the stealer's data: SST2~\cite{socher2013recursive}, MIND~\cite{wu2020mind}, AG News~\cite{zhang2015character}, and Enron Spam~\cite{metsis2006spam}.
+\textbf{Datasets. } We select four popular NLP datasets as the stealer's data: SST2~\citep{socher2013recursive}, MIND~\citep{wu2020mind}, AG News~\citep{zhang2015character}, and Enron Spam~\citep{metsis2006spam}.
 We use the training set for model extraction attack.
 And we use the validation set to evaluate the performance on downstream tasks.
-For more information about datasets, please refer to \textbf{Appendix~\ref{sec:appendix_exp_settings}}.
+For more information about datasets, please refer to \S~\ref{sec:appendix_exp_settings}.

-\textbf{Models. } For victim, we use GPT-3 text-embedding-002 API of OpenAI as the victim's EaaS.
-For stealer, to conduct model extraction attack~\cite{liu2022stolenencoder}, we use BERT-Large-Cased~\cite{kenton2019bert} as the backbone model and connect a two-layer MLP at the end as stealer's model following previous work~\cite{peng2023you}.
+\textbf{Models. } For victim, we use GPT-3 text-embedding-002 API of OpenAI as the its EaaS.
+For stealer, to conduct model extraction attack~\citep{liu2022stolenencoder}, we use BERT-Base-Cased~\citep{devlin2019bert} as the backbone model and connect a two-layer MLP at the end as stealer's model following previous work~\citep{peng2023you}.
 Mean squared error (MSE) of output embedding and provided embedding is used as the loss function.
+In addition to GPT-3's text-embedding-002, we also test other models to demonstrate the effectiveness of our method in \S~\ref{sec:more_models}.

-\textbf{Metrics. } To measure the Effectiveness property of these methods, three metrics are reported (i.e., the difference of cosine similarity $\Delta \text{cos}$, the difference of squared L2 distance $\Delta l_{2}$ and $p$-value of the KS test).
-We now use the $p$-value being less than $10^{-3}$ as the primary criterion to indicate whether a suspected EaaS is a copy version, with $\Delta \text{cos}$ and $\Delta l_{2}$ serving as assistant metrics as their thresholds are difficult to determine.
-To measure the Harmlessness property, we train a two-layer MLP classifier using the provider's embeddings as input features.
-The classifier's accuracy (ACC) on a downstream task serves as the metric for measuring the quality of the embeddings.
-We also report the average cosine similarities of original embeddings and watermarked embeddings.
+\textbf{Metrics. } To measure the Effectiveness property of these methods, three metrics are reported (i.e., the difference of cosine similarity $\Delta \text{cos}$, the difference of squared L2 distance $\Delta l_{2}$ and $p$-value of the KS test). we ensure that all results with in this paper is lower that $10^{-4}$.
+The details are shown in \S~\ref{sec:details_of_metrics}.

-\textbf{Baselines and Implementation details. } We select three baselines: Original (no watermark injected), EmbMarker~\cite{peng2023you} and WARDEN~\cite{shetty_etal_2024_warden}.
+\textbf{Baselines and Implementation details. } We select three baselines: Original (no watermark injected), EmbMarker~\citep{peng2023you} and WARDEN~\citep{shetty_etal_2024_warden}.
 We evaluate these methods in five settings.
 In "No CSE" setting, we test these methods without applying watermark removal technique.
 Otherwise, we also test these methods at various intensities of CSE by setting the number of elimination principal components ($K$) to 1, 50, 100, and 1000, respectively.
-Refer to \textbf{Appendix~\ref{sec:implementation_details}} for more implementation details.
+Refer to \S~\ref{sec:implementation_details} for more implementation details.

-\subsection{Main results}
+\subsection{Main Results}